 Grimselwelt: A pure adventure

-It is very worthwhile to spend a day in the fascinating Grimselwelt area.
+It is very worthwhile to spend more than a day in the fascinating Grimselwelt area.
 There is so much to discover here.
 Attractions include the mighty dam in the Aare valley built in the 1950’s, and the power station turbines that run at full capacity day and night inside the mountain.
 The most exciting experience is a ride on the Gelmerbahn funicular.
-On the short route up to the lake with the same name it climbs a gradient of up to 106 percent.
+On the short route up to the Lake Gelmersee it climbs a gradient of up to 106 percent.
 The red little train slowly crawls up the slope – giving you goosepimples as you look down into the valley far below.
-Once at your destination, the landscape around the Gelmersee lake is perfect for a leisurely walk, and later, after just as steep a descent, you catch the post bus back to the valley. grimselwelt.ch
+Once at your destination, the landscape around the Lake Gelmersee is perfect for a leisurely walk, and later, after just as steep a descent, you catch the post bus back to the valley.
+Gelmerbahn funicular

 Innertkirchen: Experience the drama of the Aare Gorge